cogent3/cogent3/doc/cookbook/multivariate_data_analysis.rst

 Principal Coordinates Analysis
 ==============================

 Principal Coordinates Analysis works on a matrix of pairwise distances.
-In this example we start by calculating the pairwise distances for a set of aligned sequences.
+In this example we start by calculating the pairwise distances for a set of aligned sequences, though any distance matrix can be used with PCoA, relating any objects, not only sequences.

 .. doctest::